YuktiJain711/DigiPath/README.md

 The Ki-67 patches dataset obtained from AIIMS Raipur was preprocessed to ensure standardized input for model training.
 The images were resized to a common resolution and normalized to a fixed pixel value range.
 Data augmentation techniques were applied to enhance the training dataset and improve model generalization.

 ### UNet Model
-The UNet model was implemented using PyTorch, leveraging its encoder-decoder architecture.
+The UNet model was implemented using Tensorflow, leveraging its encoder-decoder architecture.
 Training the model involved using the annotated dataset and optimizing it with binary cross-entropy loss and Dice loss, typical choices for semantic segmentation tasks.

 ### SegFormer Model (Work in Progress)
 While the UNet model has been successfully implemented, the exploration of the SegFormer model remains a work in progress.
 The implementation faces some challenges, and further research is required to resolve encountered errors and improve its performance.